• Skip to primary navigation

 spoonful of chocolate oatmeal with jarful in background

 • Vegan – Orgain Organic Plant Based Protein Powder is a great, readily available brand that you can buy in most stores, Amazon, or even Costco.
 This chocolate fudge Orgain flavor is one of my favorites.
 It is made from a blend of pea, brown rice and chia seed proteins.
-This blend helps a lot with the flavor, compared to just using pea protein.
+This blend helps a lot with the texture, compared to just using pea protein since vegan protein powders tend to be grainy.

 close up overhead picture of chocolate overnight oats with whipped cream on top